ponylang/rfcs/text/0000-unix-domain-sockets.md

 operating systems.

 However, this would not impact TCP or UDP, and the programmer would be aware of using OS specific features.
-On other OSes a suitable error can be returned.
+On other OSes a suitable compile time error can be returned by making use of the `ifdef ... else compile_error ... end` directive.

 # Alternatives